thedolt/homeauto/Setup Zigbee2MQTT with MQTT Broker using Aeotec.md

-# Process to setup Zigbee2MQTT with Aeotec Zi-Stick:
+# Process to setup Zigbee2MQTT with Aeotec Zi-Stick

 Buy the Zi-Stick first.